 - Motorcycle mechanics: $36,870

-Keep in mind that the numbers above represent average salaries.
+Keep in mind that the numbers above represent median salaries.
 It's possible to earn much more.
-For example, the Occupational Employment Statistics Query System tool reveals that the top 10 percent of auto body repairers in Pennsylvania made $70,530 or more in 2018.
+For example, the Occupational Employment and Wage Statistics Query System tool reveals that the top 10 percent of auto body repairers in Pennsylvania made $74,050 or more in 2021.*

 4. What Is the Job Outlook for Automotive Careers in Pennsylvania?

 Get on the Move With an Automotive School in Pennsylvania

 A more fulfilling future awaits you.
 The training you get at a Pennsylvania automotive school can open the door to a wide range of career possibilities.
-Why not begin by exploring the schools listed above?
-Or put your zip code into the following school finder to discover convenient programs in your area!
+Why not begin by exploring the CDL and automotive schools listed above?
+Or put your zip code into our school finder to discover convenient programs in your area!